Garden State Parkway: Future

 In 2020, the NJTA announced plans to reconstruct exit 29 into a full interchange because Exit 30, which carries traffic onto the residential street West Laurel Drive, sees chronic congestion during the summer tourist season as it connects to New Jersey Route 52 via an intersection with U.S. Route 9.
-If this plan where fulfilled, then the exit 30 would have been demolished, meaning that summer traffic would have had to travel to CR 559 via U.S. Route 9 to reach the road.
+If this plan were fulfilled, then the exit 30 would have been demolished, meaning that summer traffic would have had to travel to CR 559 via U.S. Route 9 to reach the road.
 This proposition was heavily criticized by officials and residents in Somers Point and Ocean City, fearing that traffic congestion would simply be relocated rather than eliminated, as well as reducing business that relies on the interchange.
 They also announced plans to improve other interchanges, such as exits 6, 13, 17, 20, 40, 123, 124, 147, 153, and 168.
 These upgrades were suggested either to provide full connections or to improve safety by eliminating obsolete designs such as left hand exits or short deacceleration lanes, as well as to increase future capacity.
 The turnpike authority also has long-term plans to widen the parkway between exit 98 and exit 125, as well as between exit 142 and exit 163, and exit 129 and 142.
 However, opponents to this project have proposed instead to construct light rail in the median.